 From my personal collection, a rare NOS 1980’s ‘Searambler’ SUB 600T diver from DOXA’s [Swiss] Aubry era, that has been professionally serviced by Localtime.

 A true diver from the 1980’s with a sparkling ‘wide-lume’ dial, set of cool black hands and the crown re-positioned to 4h by Aubrey who also started using bezels with inserts.
-The orange dial, set of 3 hands and bezel are simply stunning.
+The silver dial, set of 3 hands and bezel are simply stunning.
 The case measures 39mm or 43mm including the logoed crown at 4h.
 It is wearing its original/logoed steel bracelet with diver extension and comes with its service papers.
 I have included many photos of the watch, including some closeup snapshots I took just for fun.
 I also included some snapshots from the service bench that also show another NOS Divingstar which is for presentation only.

 As with all the watches that I handle at Localtime, the BIN price includes a written 6-month written warrantee from the date of purchase.
 Feel free to contact me for whatever questions you might have.